KartikeSingh/discord-slash-command-handler/readme.md

 # Why use our package ?

-* Fast and secure
+* Fast and secure.
-* Easy to use
+* Easy to use.
-* Active support on discord
+* Active support on discord.
-* Easily convert normal commands to slash commands
+* Easily convert normal commands to slash commands.
+* Supports Database for timeouts.
+* Advanced methods to handle commands and errors ( like timeouts, less arguments etc ) and can be automated too.
+* #### We supports discord.js@13 and above

 # Example bot source code
 [here](https://github.com/KartikeSingh/discord-slash-command-bot)

-## We supports discord.js@13.x not below

 # Basic handler example